 The missing side must be in the range of

-Let’s come back to our example triangle.
+Let’s return to our example triangle.

 Greater than